isomerpages/enterprisesg-cpso/pages/1d-safety-tips-on-power-banks.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Check if the power bank has any safety certification mark accepted in
 Singapore.
-E.g. the IEC certification, which is indicated by the CE&nbsp;mark on the product’s packaging.</p>
+E.g. the IEC certification, which is indicated by the <strong>CE</strong>&nbsp;mark on the product’s packaging.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 5%;" height="auto" width="100%" alt="" src="/images/product-safety-tips/Power bank tips/CE_mark.jpg">